Free Programs for Seniors in Indiana: Your 2026 Benefits Guide

 Free healthcare and insurance programs

-Healthcare costs drain retirement savings quickly for Indiana seniors.
-The state offers several assistance programs that many eligible residents don't know about, providing free or reduced-cost healthcare.
+Healthcare costs drain retirement savings in a hurry for Indiana seniors.
+The state runs several assistance programs that fly under the radar, offering free or reduced-cost care to people who qualify.

 Medicaid for elderly: what's covered and who qualifies